hoc081098/load_more_flutter_BLoC_pattern_RxDart_and_RxRedux/README.md

 1. Clone this repo by: `git clone https://github.com/hoc081098/load_more_flutter_BLoC_pattern_RxDart_and_RxRedux.git`.
 2. Install all the packages by: `flutter packages get`.
-3. Run command `flutter packages pub run build_runner build` to generate build_value classes (optional because I pushed *.g.dart files).
+3. Run command `flutter packages pub run build_runner build --delete-conflicting-outputs` to generate build_value classes (optional because I pushed *.g.dart files).
-4. Run app on your simulator or device by: `flutter run`.
+4. Run app on your simulator or device by: `flutter run` or run in `Visual Studio Code`, `Android Studio`, `Intellij IDEA`, ...

 ## License